ember-learn/ember-blog/source/2020-07-31-the-ember-times-issue-158.md

 A new [Ember.js blog post](https://blog.emberjs.com/2020/07/29/ember-3-20-released.html) is up to announce the release of version 3.20 of Ember.js, Ember Data and Ember CLI!

 3.20 includes several new features for the ecosystem.

-In Ember.js there's an `in-element` helper now available as public API.
-This helper solves rendering challenges similar to `ember-wormhole` or `ember-elsewhere`, and allows rendering content into a destination elsewhere on a page.
-Ember Data now explicitly supports the use of `EmbeddedRecordsMixin` and `JSONAPISerializer` using the `isEmbeddedRecordsMixinCompatible` property in your serializers.
-Ember CLI now allows syncing Blueprints when running `npx ember-cli-update`, avoiding some potential issues that previously existed when running this flow - checkout the [related RFC](https://emberjs.github.io/rfcs/0477-blueprints-update.html) to learn more.
+- In Ember.js, the `{{in-element}}` helper is available as public API.
+This helper solves rendering challenges similarly to `ember-wormhole` and `ember-elsewhere`.
+It allows rendering content into a destination elsewhere on a page.
+- Ember Data explicitly supports the combined use of `EmbeddedRecordsMixin` and `JSONAPISerializer` through the `isEmbeddedRecordsMixinCompatible` property.
+- Ember CLI allows syncing Blueprints when running `npx ember-cli-update`, which avoids some potential issues that previously existed when running this flow.
+Check out the [related RFC](https://emberjs.github.io/rfcs/0477-blueprints-update.html) to learn more.

 For Ember.js, `Meta.prototype.setSourceDestroyed` and `Meta.prototype.setSourceDestroying` are now deprecated.
 There were no new deprecations for Ember Data.
 Ember CLI now issues a warning for usage on Node 13, and usage of the `PACKAGER` experiment is also now deprecated.